 I'm sorry, I just have to say it again.
 You can take a beer with you on the Hogwarts Express.
 I don't care if it's 9 AM - you must do this.

-How many amazing Saturdays did those Hogwarts kiddos spend getting tanked at the Three Broomsticks?
+How many amazing Saturdays did those Hogwarts kiddos spend getting completely and totally tanked at the Three Broomsticks in Hogsmeade?
 Well, now you can join them.
-If you have a choice, I'd say hold off on grabbing lunch until you get here - the detail in this place is just incredible.
+If you have a choice, I'd say hold off on grabbing lunch until you get up to Hogsmeade.
+The detail in The Three Broomsticks is just incredible.
 And, in all honesty, the food is pretty good, too.
-I generally opt for fish and chips to keep it accurate- but they have many other options.
+I generally opt for fish and chips to keep it culturally accurate- but they have many other options, if you aren't feeling British today.

-It's a modified cafeteria-style restaurant.
-You'll wait in a (sometimes lengthy) line and then be directed to a numbered cash register to order.
-Then, you'll pick up your food from the correspondingly numbered line (while it sounds self-explanatory here, it's a bit confusing and can lead to a jumbled group of people).
-Don't forget - the Three Broomsticks, like any good pub, has its own selection of beers - Hogshead Brew and Dragon Scale (I prefer the former, myself, but be your own rainbow).
+The Three Broomsticks is a modified cafeteria-style restaurant.
+You'll wait in a, sometimes lengthy, line and then be directed to a numbered cash register to order.
+Then, you'll pick up your food from the correspondingly numbered line.
+I will note that while it sounds self-explanatory here, it's a bit confusing and can lead to a jumbled group of people.
+Don't forget - the Three Broomsticks, like any good pub, has its own selection of beers, including Hogshead Brew and Dragon Scale.
+I prefer the former, myself, but be your own rainbow.

-Once you've cleared the lines, you'll be seated, either inside or out, by a team of robe and hat-clad staff.
-They generally let you pick inside or out, so if you have a choice - the outside is nice, especially on a sunny day, but you're overlooking a body of water and the Hulk roller coaster, so it does break the "Harry Potter" spell, just a bit.
+Once you've cleared the confusing lines, you'll be seated, either inside or out, by a team of robe and hat-clad wizards.
+They generally let you pick inside or out.
+So, if you have a choice - the outside is nice, especially on a sunny day, but you're overlooking a body of water and the Hulk roller coaster, so it does break the "Harry Potter" spell, quite significantly.
 I would opt for inside, to spend more time exploring the pub.
 Every attention to detail has been made in the interior - from "pub style" chairs and tables, to visible "wizard style" cleaning materials left in corners.
 You'll love it.

 It's drinks only here at the Hogshead and Aberforth doesn't hold with long lines!
-Next to the Three Broomsticks (technically attached, though you would generally enter from a separate door), you'll find the Hogshead Pub - completed with anamatronic hog's head and quite a few British beers on tap.
+Next to the Three Broomsticks you'll find the Hogshead Pub - completed with anamatronic hog's head and quite a few British beers on tap.
+I suppose it's technically attached, though you would generally enter from a separate door.

-If you're just looking to grab a drink while you're in Hogsmeade, this is definitely the place to do it- you get to experience all of the ambiance, without the line/stress of the Three Broomsticks.
-There are a few places to sit, as well, if you need a break!
+If you're just looking to grab a drink while you're in Hogsmeade, this is definitely the place to do it!
+You get to experience all of the ambiance, without the line/stress of the Three Broomsticks.
+There are a few places to sit, as well, if you need a break from the hustle and bustle of Hogsmeade!
+And, even if you aren't needing any refreshment, I'd definitely at least pop your head in and check out the moving hog's head.
+It really is super cool.

 Does Butterbeer have alcohol in it?